Frequently Asked Questions

 • Spread the word.
 We can always use your support to spread the word about our work—both to Chinese adoptees/adoptive families and to people living in China!
 It is important that adoptees know it is possible to locate their first families and that many of them very much miss their lost children.
 We are also on a mission to inform the same to birth families in China: children adopted abroad want to know their origins and re-connect with their roots.
 If you know someone who may be interested in helping us distribute information on Chinese social media platforms, Chinese media (TV, newspaper, etc.), hand out flyers in person, or join our Origins Searches program as a Search Partner, please contact us.

 • Tell adoptees about GEDmatch.
-We need help informing adoptees that there are nearly 1100 Chinese birth families waiting in GEDmatch, a universal free database, and hoping to someday match their lost child(ren).
+We need help informing adoptees that there are over 1,200 Chinese birth families waiting in GEDmatch, a universal free database, and hoping to someday match their lost child(ren).
 To randomly match these families or a sibling who was also adopted, adoptees simply need to upload their DNA file from an autosomal (SNP) testing company, such as 23andMe, AncestryDNA, or MyHeritage, to GEDmatch.com.
 You can read more about DNA tests here and how to download your raw data file and upload to GEDmatch here.

 • Connect with us on social media.
 Please support us on social media for our latest news, announcements, and content from adoptees and birth families.
 Giving our posts a “like,” comment, or share can encourage the platform’s algorithm to share our content with more users.
 You can find us on Instagram and TikTok under @nanchangproject, and Facebook and LinkedIn as The Nanchang Project.
 We also have a private Facebook group called Nanchang Project Goes to China where all are welcome to join.